yeranosyanvahan/TLSTerminator/README.md

     [:3306]
     Redirect="mysql@rproxy.hostname:345"

+You can write the IP address instead of rproxy.hostname too
 ### Who is this for?
 This respository is for people who want to access multiple instances of the database from the same endpoint.
 For example if you have 10 databases you can setup proxy to get all the database from single :345 endpoint